Kaikei-e/first-c/README.md

 # xc

-regarding this [site](https://www.sigbus.info/compilerbook) by Rui Ueyama .
+This repository was created with reference to [site](https://www.sigbus.info/compilerbook) by Rui Ueyama.